Affiliate Disclosure

 Option 1: Oversize or Self-Tapping Drain Plug

 For minor thread damage, an oversize plug cuts new threads as it seats.
 Cheap, widely available, and effective on mild strip-outs in steel pans.
-Not a permanent fix on badly damaged aluminium.
+Not a permanent fix on badly damaged aluminum.

 Option 2: Thread Repair Insert (Time-Sert or Heli-Coil)